DS4PS/cpp-528-spr-2020/schedule.md

 ## Project Management

-According to the articles, what are the components of a good project management system in data science?
+According to the articles, what are the key components of a good project management system in data science?

 **Required**